willspag/gemini-chat/README.md

 * **Local:** Configure via the `.env` file as described in the Setup section.
 * **Cloud Run:** Configure via **Environment Variables** set in the Cloud Run service configuration (via UI or `gcloud`).
 This is the recommended and secure way for production.

+## To-Do
+* Add inline citations and specific urls to messages using GoogleSearch tool grounding

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues.